Windsurf-Samples/cascade-customizations-catalog/README.md

 This repository serves as a centralized hub for the Windsurf community to share, discover, and contribute reference customizations that enhance Cascade.

-This catalog is intended to serve as:
-1. A central location for the Windsurf community to aggregate sample rules and workflows
-2. A reference repository structure that Enterprises can use to catalog and distribute proprietary and internal Cascade Customizations
+In addition, this repository structure can be used as a reference for Enterprises to use to catalog and distribute proprietary/internal Cascade Customizations

 ## What are Customizations?